bGZo/vault/how-to/publish-your-writing.md

 ---
+aliases: [How to publish your writing]
+created: 2025-06-03T22:50:04
+modified: 2025-07-04T23:08:40
 title: How to publish your writing
-aliases:
-  - How to publish your writing
-created: 2025-06-03T22:50:04
-modified: 2025-06-08T00:51:39
 type: how-to
 ---

+# How to publish your writing

 ## Traditional platform